raoulg/MADS-MachineLearning-course/references/leerdoelen/les1.md

-Read pages 17-55 (chapter 2-4) of the book.
+Read pages 17-55 (chapter 2-4) from 'Understanding Deep Learning'.
 I have specified for you which pages answer specific learning goals to help you filter the more important parts.
 Some learning goals are better gained from a notebook, some from the text, some from the lesson.
 Don't worry if you dont get all of them; that's why we need a lesson :)
 There is a youtube video that also explains some stuff.